1. SCOPE AND DEFINITIONS

 6.3.
-The parties will take reasonable steps to ensure that any natural person acting under the authority of either party who has access to personal data does not process the data except on instructions from you, unless he or she is required to do so by Union, UK or Member State law.
+The parties will take reasonable steps to ensure that any natural person acting under the authority of either party who has access to personal data does not process the data except on instructions from you, unless he or she is required to do so by applicable law.

 7. PERSONAL DATA BREACH

 7.1.
-We will notify you without undue delay after becoming aware of a personal data breach and will reasonably respond to your requests for further information to assist you in fulfilling your obligations under the data protection laws (including Articles 33 and 34 of the GDPR as applicable).
+To the extent that we are processing personal data on your behalf, we will notify you without undue delay after becoming aware of a personal data breach and will reasonably respond to your requests for further information to assist you in fulfilling your obligations under the data protection laws.

 8. RECORDS OF PROCESSING ACTIVITIES

 8.1.
-We will maintain all records required by the data protection laws (including Article 30(2) of the GDPR as applicable) and, to the extent applicable to the processing of personal data on your behalf, make them available to you as required.
+We will maintain all records required by the data protection laws and, to the extent applicable to the processing of personal data on your behalf, make them available to you as required.

 - subject to the execution of appropriate confidentiality or non-disclosure agreements;

-- conducted no more than once per year, unless a demonstrated reasonable belief of non-compliance with the Agreement has been made, upon thirty (30) days’ prior written notice and having provided a plan for such review.
+- conducted no more than once per year, unless a demonstrated reasonable belief of non-compliance with the Agreement has been made, upon 30 days’ prior written notice and having provided a plan for such review; and

 - conducted at a mutually agreed upon time, place and manner.